lrakhman/parkstorm/README.md

 Notice  ``db/fixtures/the_business.sql``.
 The data in this file needs to be added to the postgres database for the application.

-**NOTE: Unforunately, you cannot copy multiple lines from this file at a time -- the terminal doesn't like it.**
+**NOTE: Unfortunately, you cannot copy multiple lines from this file at a time -- the terminal doesn't like it.**

 ####The very first time you need the database, set up PostGIS:
+[PostGIS](http://postgis.net/) extends Postgres so that it can include geospatial data that can then be queried.

 1. ``brew install postgis``